We may receive a commission on purchases made from links.

 Advertisement

 While affordability and quality are rare to intersect perfectly, we feel Cuisinart gets pretty darn close.
-One of its popular selections, the Classic 15-piece block set, comes in a vibrant white handle plating that alludes to luxury but only costs $100 through retailers like Crate and Barrel.
-The smaller 12-piece ColorPro set is $60 at Williams Sonoma, and the Cuisinart walnut-handled 14-piece set is less than $50 on Amazon.
+One of its popular selections, the Classic 15-piece block set, comes in a vibrant white handle plating that alludes to luxury but only costs $100 through retailers like Crate & Barrel.
+The smaller 12-piece ColorPro set is $60 at Williams Sonoma, and the Advanced Cutlery 14-piece set is less than $60 on Amazon

 Advertisement

 Does this affordability raise concerns in quality?
-Cuisinart's reputation is typically stronger in small kitchen appliances and multiple brands with a stronger grip on the knife industry exist, but as Kitchen Ambition's review notes, as far as affordable cutlery goes, you can't go wrong with this brand.
-The reviewer adds that Cuisinart is likely to offer the highest-quality knives at this low price point, but even with its superior build to other budget brands, these knives won't suit experienced or serious cooks.
+Cuisinart's reputation is typically stronger in small kitchen appliances, and multiple brands with a stronger grip on the knife industry exist.
+But as far as affordable cutlery goes, you can't go wrong with this brand.
+Cuisinart is likely to offer the highest-quality knives at this low price point, but even with its superior build to other budget brands, these knives won't suit experienced or serious cooks.

 Advertisement